greg-raven/Uncommon-Sense/_posts/2021-08-08-one-reason-for-optimism.md

 ---
-title: 'One reason for optimism'
+title: "One reason for optimism"
 layout: post
 categories:
 - language